***Disclaimer- All FAQ advice is specific to transactions in the state of Alaska.

 Refer to this helpful blog post to always understand your level of representation.

 The simple answer: Real estate agents, called licensees in Alaska, are experts in all aspects of the housing market for the area.
 We speak the language of real estate, know the area, understand the contracts, and know the typical expenses associated with each transaction.
 Our knowledge could help you save money, not just in negotiation, but in all aspects of the transaction.
 Don’t pay for or stress over things unnecessarily, use a real estate licensee and be in the know!

 Looking to buy a home?
 You’ll absolutely want to have a real estate licensee.
-In a typical transaction, you won’t even pay for the services you receive.
-Your licensee can give you access to the MLS, so you’ll see information that others don’t, and even get alerts when something new comes on the market that you may have interest in.
-Often, in the Kodiak area, licensees are sometimes aware of other properties that may be coming on the market in the future.
-After you find the right fit, your licensee will help you write an offer and use their negotiation and area knowledge to get you the best deal possible for your situation.
+In a typical Alaska transaction, you won’t pay for the services you receive.
+Your licensee can give you access to the MLS, so you’ll see information that others may not see, and get alerts when something new comes on the market.
+After you find the right fit, your licensee will help you write an offer and use their negotiation skills and area knowledge to get you the best deal possible for your situation.
 After you have an accepted offer, they can guide you through the next steps, and will work directly with your lender and the title company to get your new home closed.
-Their goal is to always make your home buying process as stress free as possible.
+Our goal is to always make your home buying process as stress free as possible.

 The MLS is short for “Multiple Listing Service”.
 A home on the MLS is listed with a real estate company, and often the best way to reach potential buyers.
 The MLS can be found nation-wide and offer thorough information about properties listed, including documents such as seller disclosures, which are not available on other sites.
 Only real estate licensees paying fees and participating in the MLS system have access to all property details, but they are often able to share limited access with interested individuals.
 If you have interest in searching the MLS for properties available in the state of Alaska, start here!